This post contains affiliate links. Read the full disclosure here.

 Ingredients

-• 4 tablespoon granulated sugar (use 3 tablespoons if you like your cookie dough less sweet)
+• 4 Tbsp (50 g) granulated sugar, (use 3 tablespoons if you like your cookie dough less sweet)

 • sprinkles